elastinenkissa/rate-repositories/README.md

 The homepage features all available repositories to rate.
 Each repository can be viewed, and each view contains a link to the repository on GitHub, as well as all the reviews it has.

 The user also has an option to view their created reviews, where they can delete each review or show the repository the review is located at.

+# Getting Started

+### `npm install`

+Run this comand in both 'server' and 'client' folders.

+### `npm start`

+Run this command in the 'server' folder, then run it in the 'client' folder.
+While in the 'client' folder terminal, press W for a web view of the app, otherwise scan the QR code or manually enter the output URL in "Expo Go" on your mobile device to view the entire app.